LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/04-NUM.md

 <sup>17</sup> Now therefore kill every male among the little ones, and kill every woman that hath known man by lying with him.
 <sup>18</sup> But all the women children, that have not known a man by lying with him, keep alive for yourselves.
 <sup>19</sup> And do ye abide without the camp seven days: whosoever hath killed any person, and whosoever hath touched any slain, purify [both] yourselves and your captives on the third day, and on the seventh day.
-<sup>20</sup> And purify all [your] raiment, and all that is made of skins, and all work of goats ’ [hair], and all things made of wood.
+<sup>20</sup> And purify all [your] raiment, and all that is made of skins, and all work of goats’ [hair], and all things made of wood.
 <sup>21</sup> And Eleazar the priest said unto the men of war which went to the battle, This [is] the ordinance of the law which the LORD commanded Moses;
 <sup>22</sup> Only the gold, and the silver, the brass, the iron, the tin, and the lead,
 <sup>23</sup> Every thing that may abide the fire, ye shall make [it] go through the fire, and it shall be clean: nevertheless it shall be purified with the water of separation: and all that abideth not the fire ye shall make go through the water.